So let’s be clear: I think traditional New Year’s resolutions are dumb.

 Okay friends, now it’s your turn: what restful New Year’s Resolutions ideas would you add to the list?
 And which ones do you want to try this year?

-If you want some guidance putting those goals into practice, be sure to check this out:
+If you want some guidance putting those goals into practice, be sure to check this the mini goal-setting workbook I offer in my free resources collection: